 Myths about this

-- To replenish your diet with fresh vitamins.
+- Replenish your diet with fresh vitamins.

-- Cure some disease.
+- Cure some kind of disease.

 - Free the stomach from rotting food and excess bile.

-- Clear the digestive system of worms.
+- To clear the digestive system of worms.

-Read also :
+See also :

 What is the danger